kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 This KEP does not propose any change to the release cycle itself and assumes that the same periods for Code and Test Freeze.
 Assuming that, there is an increased risk for flakes and test failures.
-It will be in the responsibility of SIG Release to mitigate together with the CI signal role.
+It will be the responsibility of SIG Release to mitigate this, together with the CI signal role.
 If we speak about an overall release cycle enhancement of 3-4 weeks, then we believe that SIG Release is able to mitigate this risk over multiple releases.

 #### Attention to dependencies

-Having less releases will introduce the risk of missing dependencies, for example golang upgrades.
+Having fewer releases will introduce the risk of missing dependencies—for example, Golang upgrades.
 This has to be mitigated on a case-by-case basis, in the same way as it is being done right now.

 ## Design Details